Z3Prover/z3/src/api/js/README.md

 ## Building

 You'll need to have emscripten set up, along with all of its dependencies.
 The easiest way to do that is with [emsdk](https://github.com/emscripten-core/emsdk).
+Newer versions of emscripten may break the build; you can find the version used in CI in [this file](https://github.com/Z3Prover/z3/blob/master/.github/workflows/wasm.yml#L13).

 Then run `npm i` to install dependencies, `npm run build:ts` to build the TypeScript wrapper, and `npm run build:wasm` to build the wasm artifact.